patdring/P2FA/README.md

 - **Map Points to Functions**: Assigns test data points to the closest ideal functions, based on their calculated deviation.

+- **Identifies the largest deviations between training and ideal functions

+- **Maps test data points to the ideal functions

+- **Includes unit tests

+- **Uses a MySQL database for data storage

+- **Bokeh for interactive visualizations

 ## File Overview

 - `database.py`: Responsible for managing the data storage, including reading and writing data sets like test data, training data, and ideal function data.